Assassin's Creed III: Pre-announcement

 Ubisoft CEO Yves Guillemot confirmed during an earnings call on November 8, 2011, that a new "major" Assassin's Creed game would be released in 2012.
 Guillemot refused to go into any further detail on the title beyond its confirmation.
 Speaking to MCV, Guillemot dismissed the notion that annual Assassin's Creed installments are diluting the brands, stating instead that they are necessary to "satisfy the demand".
 Guillemot claimed in the same interview that that year's Assassin's Creed will be the series' "biggest to date."

 In February 2012, Ubisoft confirmed the existence of Assassin's Creed III, and its North American release date of October 30, 2012.
 Guillemot described Assassin's Creed III as "the true next generation of both the Assassin's Creed brand and interactive entertainment/storytelling in general.
 We will push the title a lot because it's a fantastic product that the team has been working on for three years.
 What we have seen is just fabulous."
-Guillemot went on to say the publisher's investing more heavily in the game than in any other title in the series.
+Guillemot went on to say the publisher was investing more heavily in the game than in any other title in the series.